 5.8 Client acknowledges that it has no right to set-off, withhold or deduct monies from sums due to Employment Agency under or in connection with these Terms.

-6.2 An initial Retainer Fee of £1000 is payable immediately upon acceptance of Client’s instructions and is non-refundable
+6.2 An initial Retainer Fee of £1000 + VAT is payable immediately upon acceptance of Client’s instructions and is non-refundable

-6.3 A Completion Fee which incorporates the Total Fee based on the actual gross Remuneration of the Applicant as set out below, minus the Retainer Fee and is payable on the day the Applicant commences the Engagement.
+6.3 A Completion Fee which incorporates the Total Fee based on the actual gross Remuneration of the Applicant as set out below, minus the Retainer Fee and is payable within 7 days of the Applicant commencing the Engagement.
 If, after acceptance of an offer of Engagement, the Client decides for any reason, which is outside the control of Accountancy Action, not to proceed with the Engagement, it shall still be liable to pay the completion fee.

 6.4 All fees are expressed and calculated as a percentage of the Applicants first 12 months anticipated gross Remuneration.
 Where the precise Remuneration is not known in advance, the Remuneration will be estimated for the purposes of the first two instalments of the fee.
 The final instalment of the fee will be based on the actual Remuneration and any necessary adjustments will be made.
 No entitlement to refunds of any paid instalments arises, where the Client decides not to proceed with the search or appointment of the Applicant.

 6.5 Retained Assignment Fees will be payable as a result of the Engagement of an Applicant notwithstanding the fact that the Engagement may not comply with the Client’s original requirement.

 6.6 In the event that more than one Applicant is engaged by the Client, then the Client shall pay an Introduction Fee, as detailed above, in respect of each Applicant.